 Bentley Wood is committed to enhancing provision for most able and gifted students as part of our school ethos of high standards for all.
-A dedicated school improvement group (SIG) reviews research and best practices in this area.
+A dedicated school improvement group (SIG) - the Teaching and Learning team - reviews research and best practices in this area.
 We are working to further develop consistent approaches across year levels, provide impactful enrichment experiences, and improve our more able students' social mobility and cultural capital.

-In summary, this policy aims to challenge and develop our most able students to the fullest extent possible, allowing their gifts and talents to flourish.
-Through clear identification, a robust curriculum, targeted co-curricular provision, strong leadership, and a commitment to
+In summary, this policy aims to challenge and develop all our students, including our most able students, to the fullest extent possible, allowing their gifts and talents to flourish.
+Through clear identification, a robust curriculum, targeted co-curricular provision, strong leadership, and a commitment to ongoing enhancement, we will enable all our students, including our most able, to excel and achieve their utmost potential.